 4. Kelewele (Fried Plantains)

-Talk about hot and spicy, this is a tasty dish with a simple procedure that you will definitely love.
+Talk about hot and spicy, this is one of Ghana recipes with a simple procedure that you will definitely love.

 - · 6 ripe plantains

 - · One teaspoon of powdered ginger

 - · 3 cups of oil or shortening